-To choose a good kosher wine, Geller recommends "looking for the region the wine comes from, avoid encountering a wine that would be past its prime and favor red wines that are not older than five years from harvest and whites that are not older than two years from harvest."
+To pick a good kosher wine, Geller recommends "looking for the region the wine comes from, avoid encountering a wine that would be past its prime."

 Now that we've got the basics down, here are some of the best kosher wine brands, according to Geller.

-A dry white, this complex wine is a blend of Central Coast and Russian River Chardonnay grapes, with hints of vanilla, tropical fruits, citrus and apple.
+A dry white, this complex wine is made with Central Coast and Russian River Chardonnay grapes, with hints of vanilla, tropical fruits, citrus and apple.
 This wine has a "creamy mouthfeel" and would pair well with baked salmon or a veal neck roast, Geller says.

 This is a very bold wine with a unique blend of flavors, including red and black raspberries, espresso and nutmeg.
 Gellar recommends pairing it with a dish that has a sweet and smoky sauce, such as barbecue short ribs.

-This refreshing red wine is a blend produced with Shiraz, Carignan, Petite Sirah and Viognier.
-While complex, the fact that it's medium-bodied makes for a nice, lighter option.
+This refreshing red wine is a blend of Shiraz, Carignan, Petite Sirah and Viognier.
+While complex, the fact that it's medium-bodied makes for a nice, versatile option.

 This crisp wine is light in color and tinged with herbal notes of passionfruit and green apples.
 It pairs particularly well with fish like flounder and bass.

-This ruby-colored Spanish red is made from organically grown grapes, and it's filled with delicious notes of blueberries, cherries and aromatic herbs.
+This ruby-colored Spanish red is filled with delicious notes of blueberries, cherries and aromatic herbs.
 It's a versatile pick, as it goes well with any type of food.

 Made in the Veneto region of Italy, this dry, fruity prosecco pairs well with hors d'oeuvres, pasta and seafood dishes.